deaconjs/SPADE/README.md

 ##### Linux:

-SPADE requires python-tk, python-vtk, python-numpy, and python-scipy.
+SPADE requires python-tk, python-vtk, python-pmw, python-numpy, and python-scipy.

 [Here](https://danieleriksson.net/2017/02/08/how-to-install-latest-python-on-centos/) are instructions for setting up a good Python build on CentOS/RH.
 Similar installs will work on other Linux flavors.